The Office of Chair Jacqueline A. Berrien is currently seeking interns for Fall 2014, Winter/Spring 2015, and Summer 2015.

-OCH is currently looking for 1L, 2L, 3L or LLM law student interns for Winter/Spring and Summer 2013.
-Successful applicants will possess strong legal research, analysis and writing skills and have a demonstrated interest in civil rights issues, labor and employment law, or public interest law.
+OCH is currently looking for 2L, 3L or LLM law student interns for Fall 2014, Winter/Spring 2015, and Summer 2015.
+Successful applicants will possess strong legal research, analysis and writing skills and have a demonstrated interest in civil rights issues, employment law, or public interest law.
 Interns will be supervised by an attorney and will have opportunities to produce a legal writing work-product.

 Questions?
 E-mail OCH.Internship@eeoc.gov.